 e.g. https://api-gateway.softools.net/Api/Apps/KPIScorecard/Data

-Tip: If the App that the data is coming from contains a lot of Fields and Records the size of data returned can be reduced by building a List Report and then using the ID of the Report from App Studio.
+Tip: If the App that the data is coming from contains a lot of Fields and Records the size of data returned can be reduced by building a View Report and then using the Identifier of the View Report from App Studio.

 This would be in the form: